victorpolisetty/alprina_new/README.md

 # Alprina

-A multi-agent system that generates a financial report and weekly price prediction (per agent) for Tesla (TSLA) stock:
+A multi-agent system that generates a financial report and weekly price prediction (per agent) for Tesla (TSLA) stock

 ## Example